MikeDigitize/Scrolla/README.md

 ## Scrolla
-Scrool is a Promise based utility tool that scrolls to where you tell it to on the page.
+Scrolla is a Promise based utility tool that scrolls to where you tell it to on the page.
 Scrolla-sequence is Scrolla but with an additional generator based scroll sequencer.

 ### Compatibility
 IE9+.